mathisonian/browser-man-switch/README.md

 ==================

 A Dead Man's Switch to clear your browser history on OSX.

-NOTE: Currently only works with Chrome
+*Note: Currently only works with Chrome*

+> If she murders me, tell Jean-Ralphio to clear my browser history.

+> -- Tom Haverford

 Intro
 -----